256653/LnT_MiniProject/1_Requirements/Readme.md

 ### Guess the number

-Guess the number is a game in which the user has to guess a number assigned by the system by using the directions given by the system.
+It is a game in which the user has to guess a number assigned by the system by using the directions given by the system.

 ### Tic-Tac-Toe

-Tic-Tac-Toe is a tiny game created by Mike Stampone.
+It is a tiny game created by Mike Stampone.
 It is a minimalist take on the classic paper-and-pencil game for two players.
 Users can take turns marking the Xs and Os in the 3x3 grid.
 The first mark must be X and the second is O. Players win by placing three of their marks in either a horizontal, vertical or diagonal row.
 If neither player can place three in a row, the program declares a cat game.

 ## SWOT Analysis